Can’t stop taking pictures of yourself? Then you might have ‘selfitis’

 The term was first coined in 2014 as part of a spoof news article claiming selfitis was to be deemed a mental disorder by the American Psychiatric Association.

-“While the story was revealed to be a hoax, it didn’t mean that the condition of selfitis didn’t exist.

-“We have now appeared to confirm its existence and developed the world’s first Selfitis Behaviour Scale to assess the condition.”
+The paper, written by Dr Mark Griffiths, of Nottingham Trent University, and Madurai-based Janarthanan Balakrishnan, said: “This study arguably validates the concept of selfitis and provides benchmark data for other researchers to investigate the concept more thoroughly and in different contexts.

-Through the study, which was carried out with 400 participants from India as the country has the most users on Facebook, the Selfitis Behaviour Scale was developed, which can be used to determine how severely people are afflicted by the condition.
+Through the study, which was carried out with 400 participants from India as the country has the most users on Facebook, a selfitis behaviour scale was produced which looks at which factors provoke the condition.

-Using a scale of one, for strongly disagree, to five for strongly agree, people can determine how acute their selfitis is by responding to statements such as “sharing my selfies creates healthy competition with my friends and colleagues”, and “I feel more popular when I post my selfies on social media”.

-Researcher Dr Janarthanan Balakrishnan said: “Typically, those with the condition suffer from a lack of self-confidence and are seeking to ‘fit in’ with those around them, and may display symptoms similar to other potentially addictive behaviours.

 Advertising